This post was most recently updated on April 12th, 2019

 Mont Juic is the most famous hill in the Catalan coastal range.
 It offers the most spectacular 360-degree panoramic views of the city and has large open spaces for people to spend the whole day.
 A trip to Montjuic only can take the entire day if you want to explore the following-

-Ramon square is the reminiscence of the walled city of Barcino, during the Roman rule.
+However, there are many remains of the original Roman and Gothic architecture as well.
+Ramon square is one of them.
+It is the reminiscence of the walled city of Barcino, during the Roman rule.
 A 2 km walk away from the modernist block, this is a classic blend of three periods of Catalunya’s history – the Roman walls, the Gothic chapel and the medieval statue of the count of Barcelona, Ramon Berenguer.
-This is where you enter the charming old Barcelona.

 The Bus tour lets you see all the important places in the city in a very short time.
 We didn’t hop off at many spots.
 Instead, we remained in the bus to just see all the places and plan for the rest of the trip.
 I won’t list them all, but these are some of the places which really stood out.

 Mossèn Costa i Llobera.
-An unique botanical garden located at the foot of Montjuic
+A unique botanical garden located at the foot of Montjuic.
+You can enter the park at a discounted value with your Barcelona card.

 Arc De Triomf.
 One of the many Triumphal arches in Europe, the distinct feature of the Arc De Triomf is its brick red color.
 Built in 1888, this is an iconic structure in Barcelona